XiaoyiHan6/MS-FSDB/README.md

 Dear Visitor,
 <br>
 &nbsp;&nbsp;Hello!
-If you would like to use our Unified FSD Datasets, please click on the Google Drive link and send a request for access to the shared folder.
+If you would like to use our Unified FSD Datasets, please click on the Google Drive link and send a request for access to the shared folder, and then <strong>input</strong> our <strong>Institution</strong> (school, company or None).
 Thank you.
 <br>
 <br>
 Best regards,